apahl/rdkit_nim/README.md

     export RDKIT_NIM_CONDA=/home/pahl/anaconda3/envs/chem

-Valgrind is not reporting any errors, so the package should not leak memory, but I will keep an eye on this.
+~~Valgrind is not reporting any errors, so the package should not leak memory, but I will keep an eye on this.~~
+[UPDATE 19-Jan-2020]: Apparently, the code from [example03](examples/ex03_mem.nim) **IS** leaking memory, regardless whether the ROMol object destructor is called explicitly, or not. <u>This is a road block for me.</u>

 Obviously, this project will change quickly.
 In the current state it is mainly for showing off my first success (did I mention that I am excited?).

 The following functionality from RDKit has been wrapped so far: